depadiernos/website-crawler-inator/README.md

 # website-crawler-inator

+### to start crawler locally

+1. clone this repo

-to start crawler locally, make sure to install dependencies for both backend and frontend:
+2. make sure to install dependencies for both backend and frontend:

 ```
 npm run install-all
 ```

-then run:
+3. then run:

 ```
 npm run server